Specy/specy-app/src/posts/realtime-semi-agentic-rag.md

 An analogy is the way colors can be represented as [HSL](https://en.wikipedia.org/wiki/HSL_and_HSV) (Hue, Saturation, Luminance).
 You can see the vector `[h, s, l]` as a representation of the color, with each index representing a characteristic of the color.

+You might say, "what do we do with this embedding", well, you can compare them!

+Let's use the color analogy again.
+Say a store has a database of paints they sell, with each paint saved as an HSL color.
+I want to paint my house with my favorite color, so I give the store the HSL values for it.

+The store now has the job of finding a paint that is as close as possible to the one that I want.
+To do this, they need to compare the HSL values of their paints with the HSL values of my color.
+The one that has the most similar characteristics will be the most similar color.

+To do this, they can use something called a **ranking function**, like [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) or [dot product](https://en.wikipedia.org/wiki/Dot_product), which, given two vectors, returns how similar the two are.
+At this point, we can just compare my favorite color to the paints in the store and select the one with the **highest similarity score**.

 <Mermaid height="400px" width="min(100%, 600px)" source={`
 flowchart TD
     A["Customer's Favorite Color H=120° S=60% L=50%"] --> B[Paint Store Database]